 FGM involves the partial or complete removal of external female genitalia for non-medical reasons.
 It is estimated that each day, around 8,000 girls are cut, and over 200 million women and girls are living with the lifelong effects.

-The practice has zero health benefits and can have serious lifelong consequences including: chronic infections; cysts; severe pain during urination, menstruation and sexual intercourse; psychological trauma; and increased risk of infertility, labour complications and newborn death.
+The practice has zero health benefits and can have serious lifelong consequences including chronic infections; cysts; severe pain during urination, menstruation, and sexual intercourse; psychological trauma; and increased risk of infertility, labor complications, and newborn death.
 The procedure itself can also be fatal.